nedbat/coveragepy/doc/cmd.rst

 <install_extension>`.

 If you are using ``--concurrency=multiprocessing``, you must set other options in the configuration file.
-Other options on the command line will not be passed to the other processes.
+Options on the command line will not be passed to the processes that multiprocessing creates.
+Best practice is to use the configuration file for all options.

 .. _multiprocessing: https://docs.python.org/2/library/multiprocessing.html
 .. _greenlet: http://greenlet.readthedocs.org/en/latest/